Your Future Councils FAQ

 Local Government Reorganisation is about simplifying areas with two-tiers of local government into unitary authorities that are responsible for delivering all council services.

-What is a two-tier area?
+What is a two-tier authority?

-For example, Cambridgeshire County Council is a shire authority and responsible for services that cover the current county council area such as children’s and adult social care, education, libraries and highways.
+For example, Cambridgeshire County Council is a shire authority and responsible for services that cover the current county council area such as children’s and adult social care, education, libraries, and highways.

 The district councils (Fenland District Council, East Cambridgeshire District Council, Cambridge City Council, South Cambridgeshire District Council and Huntingdonshire District Council) provide services such as refuse collection, housing, planning, environmental health, and leisure facilities, within specific areas of the county.

-What is a unitary authority?
+What is a unitary council?

-Unitary authorities are a single tier of local government responsible for all council services in an area.
+Unitary councils are a single tier of local government responsible for all council services in an area.
 They may cover a large town or city, part of a county or a whole county.
 For example, Peterborough City Council is a unitary council.

 Does this mean Cambridgeshire County Council will not exist?